withastro/astro/docs/src/pages/blog/island-architecture.md

 By now the idea of Island-architecture must be settling in, and one must be thinking, this is just [Progressive Hydration](<https://en.wikipedia.org/wiki/Hydration_(web_development)#Progressive_rehydration>), and you wouldn't be overly off mark.

-Progressive Hydration that is used in frameworks like: Angluar, React, Preact, Vue.
+Progressive Hydration that is used in frameworks like: Angular, React, Preact, Vue.
 Are individual components, which are loaded and then initialised over a period of time.

 Using scheduling processes, and accounting for things like viewport visibility, content value, probability of interaction etc. They can abstract away the intricacies and delivery this form of hydration for developers.